RayAngeloLaylo/Groopet/README.md

 ### Objective

 <p align = "justify"> The main goal of this study is to create Groopet, a platform and mobile application to assist pet owners and pet groomers in having a positive experience when it comes to grooming their pets and to have a secure and simple transaction.
 Groopet will be developed using the technology HTML, CSS, and JavaScript with the use of the Ionic and Angular Frameworks.</p>

+### Significance of the Project

+#### Community - The community benefits from this application by making pet grooming more enjoyable.
+They can look up the details of the registered groomers to determine which one is ideal for their pets.